 Osteoarthritis - Topic Overview

+Your doctor will check that your pain is not caused by another problem.
 He or she will ask questions about your symptoms, such as:

 - Is the pain burning, aching, or sharp?